Liu Institute Visiting Fellow in Residence at Green College 2015-16 CALL FOR APPLICATIONS

 3. If you are interested in applying, please complete all sections of the Visiting Fellow Form.
 The section, "Contribution to the Institute" is a space for you to summarise your teaching/research skills as they might apply to the Liu Institute.
 Return the completed form to the address at the bottom of this page along with your CV.

-4. Applications will be circulated to the Institute's academic staff and are considered two times each year.
+4. Applications will be circulated to the Institute's academic staff and are considered twice a year.
 You should receive a final response within six weeks of each of these dates:

 • 1st October